jbhoot/work-and-stretch/README.md

-Utility to remind you to work and stretch at regular intervals.
+A tiny health utility to remind you to work and stretch at regular intervals.
+It infinitely keeps notifying you every specified number of work and stretch durations to do those activities respectively.

 ## Prerequisites